A PA student puts on his white coat during the PA White Coat Ceremony, signifying his transition from student to practitioner.

 Outstanding outcomes

-95% of graduates surveyed from the classes of 2011-2017 are working as physician assistants.
+95% of our graduates are working as physician assistants.
 Many of them secured employment before graduation.

 Medical school environment